This is an article about a debate on Logical Fallacies.

-Because Eisen’s use of “safe” or “war on science” has so many possible widely differing and even contradictory meanings I cannot understand which one Eisen intends.
+Because Eisen’s use of “safe” or “war on science” has so many possible widely differing and even contradictory meanings, I cannot understand which one Eisen intends.
 This means Eisen keeps the burden of proof until he clarifies or “disambiguates” the terms he used.

 Eisen makes the original claims of existence of a “war on science” and “safe” Genetically Modified Food.
 Even though it is not my responsibility, I point out multiple conflicting and confusing meanings for Eisen’s use of the terms “safe” and “science” which, as we will soon see, is all that is needed to establish an Ambiguity Assertion Fallacy.

 Skeptico wholly ignores how Eisen made the original claims, and then (without acknowledging the original claims) claims that Eisen made his terms clear enough.
 However, Eisen agreeing with Skeptico is not a mutual agreement; other readers need to agree as well.